 MS. FERTIG: So we could presume that three people raised a question of wrongful termination.

 DR. LYNCH-WALSH: Okay.
-And also to clarify, just so we lay the groundwork in terms of what happened before we even get this to this report, so they were told they were under investigation?
+And also to clarify, just so we lay the groundwork in terms of what happened before we even get this to this report, been initiated.